 We have had a great start settling into the juniors.
 You have all been so sensible and you make us very proud.

-Do you know what makes the Earth Angry?
+Do you know What makes the Earth Angry?
 Well now you will as we will have lots of fun learning about Volcanoes and Earthquakes.
 We will look at how our planet is structured and what causes these catastrophic events.
 Towards the end of the topic we will make model volcanoes which will 'erupt' in the quiet area using a vinegar and bicarbonate of soda reaction.

-In English, we will soon start reading the book 'Sig of the Dump' by Clive King.
+In English, we will soon start reading the book 'Stig of the Dump' by Clive King.
 In the second chapter, Barney meets Stig who lives in a rubbish dump.
-You will use your imaginations to create an invention using broken items which are no longer use to people in the 21st century but really useful to a stone-age man living in a pit.
+You will use your imaginations to create an invention using broken items which are no longer useful to people in the 21st century but really useful to a stone-age man living in a pit.